clint-king/TaxiMap_repo/docs/AWS_EC2_SETUP.md

 # AWS EC2 Setup Guide for TeksiMap

-This guide walks you through setting up an AWS EC2 instance for deploying your TeksiMap backend using Docker.
+This guide walks you through setting up an AWS EC2 instance for deploying TeksiMap backend using Docker.

 ## 🚀 Step 1: Launch EC2 Instance